NUTRITIOUS SUMAC LEMONADE

 * Follow the wildcrafter’s promise/pledge when taking anything from nature.
 I am referring to not stripping or removing too many plants or plant parts.
 Leave a wild place better or the same, never worse.

-* For me, depending on the size of the tree and number of clusters, I will not take more than two per tree.
-As I said, it’s a call to make when assessing a tree.
+* For me, depending on the size of the tree and the number of clusters, I will not take more than two per tree.
+As I mentioned, it’s a call to make when assessing a tree.

 * Before cutting, state your gratitude and intention—a way of asking permission.

 Trees/plants are living things.
 They cannot run away when you come at them with pruners.
-It’s essential to make sure that when you take a part of or an entire plant, that you do so mindfully.
+It’s essential to ensure that you do so mindfully when you take a part of or an entire plant.
 Always set your intentions and know what you are doing.

 * I use hand pruners and cut just below the bottom of the stalk at the base.